Plattar/Unity-glTF-Exporter/README.md

 <a name="pbrmaterials"></a>
 ##PBR materials
 glTF 2.0 core specification includes metal/roughness PBR material declaration.
 Specular/glossiness workflow is also available but kept under an extensions for now.
-Note that it's still not merged in glTF core, so the info are only accessible from this PR: https://github.com/KhronosGroup/glTF/pull/830
+Note that it's still not merged in glTF core, so the info is only accessible from this PR: https://github.com/KhronosGroup/glTF/pull/830
 (It will be updated when everything will be packed up in main glTF specification)

 Examples: